actions/importer-labs/jenkins/5-custom-transformers.md

 end
 ```

 This method can use any valid ruby syntax and should return a `Hash` that represents the YAML that should be generated for a given step.
-Valet will use this method to convert a step with the provided identifier and will use the `item` parameter for the original values configured in Jenkins.
+GitHub Actions Importer will use this method to convert a step with the provided identifier and will use the `item` parameter for the original values configured in Jenkins.

 Now you can perform another `dry-run` command and use the `--custom-transformers` CLI option to provide this custom transformer.
 Run the following command within your codespace terminal: